 Praying mantis do not eat vegetables.
-They don’t eat anything else than meat in form of any living creature as long as it is small enough to be prey.
+They don’t eat anything else than meat in the form of any living creature as long as it is small enough to be prey.
 Praying mantis will eat pests on fields that eat the vegetables and fruits, but will not want the cultivated plants.
 Plants are their hiding place, not food.

-You will often see praying mantis around fruit and vegetables but not because they want to eat the fruit but because they are waiting for insects to come around so that they can hunt those.
+You will often see praying mantes around fruit and vegetables but not because they want to eat the fruit but because they are waiting for insects to come around so that they can hunt those.

 Praying mantis do not actively hunt their prey they will sit around in locations where it is very likely that prey comes along and then they sneak up on the prey to quickly snatch and devour it.